The Town Council’s Planning Role

 Shropshire Council is responsible for deciding on all Planning Applications.
 They make use of the Town Council’s policy documents that apply to Planning and Conservation issues.
 Planning Applications can be seen on the Shropshire Council’s website which provides advice and has a comprehensive listing of applications with relevant dates, copies of all the applications’ plans, details of objections and consultations.

 The Town Council and the All Stretton Village Society have prepared planning policy documents and guidelines of relevance to their areas.
 They address the aspects that all developments in the area should conform to.

 The Town Council are always pleased to hear your concerns about Planning Applications although they will not represent them to Shropshire Council on your behalf.
-You are encouraged to make comments directly to Shropshire Council in writing or on their website.
+You are encouraged to make comments directly to Shropshire Council.